Consider yourself warned!

 Anything that is in the store that is soup related is going to have MSG in it.
-Organic MSG is still MSG and will produce the same damaging effects to the neurons in your hypothalamus.
+Organic MSG is still MSG and will produce the same damaging effects on the neurons in your hypothalamus.
 Remember that the hypothalamus is the Master Controller of the endocrine system, so if you don’t want your metabolism screwed up – possibly permanently – then avoid canned soup of all kinds as this is a very big source of this toxic ingredient.

 I have yet to find any organic soup brand that doesn’t have at least one and usually several more of these MSG aliases in them.

-Note: Since this post was written, a few brands of organic soup have appeared on the market that do not appear to have MSG in them, but canned food is nutritionless, usually packed in toxic BPA or BPS cans and not in any way health promoting, so it’s not worth buying anyway.
+Note: Since this post was written, a few brands of organic soup have appeared on the market that appear to be free of MSG.
+But, canned food is nutritionless, usually packed in toxic BPA or BPS cans and not in any way health-promoting, so it’s not worth buying anyway.

-If you want a decent bowl of soup, you must make your own.
+If you want a decent bowl of soup, you must make your own broth first.

 #4 Fish Oil Supplements

 Fish oil is a very delicate oil highly subject to rancidity due to the high concentration of omega 3 fatty acids.
 Omega 3 fats can never be heated and even exposure to light and air hastens their rapid breakdown.